 Resubmitting an Application

-Some guidelines to help in your resubmission are:
+These guidelines can help in your resubmission: